 Zionism was a significant area of ideological struggles and political differentiation in the Ashkenazi Jewish community.
-In 1922 there was an unsuccessful attempt to organize the Zionist movement, but in 1925 it was finally created.
-Liberals, Revisionist, Religious and Poalei Zion each founded their own organizations.
-As early as 1935 the Organización Sionsita Sefaradi (Separadic Zionist Organization) was established.
+In 1922 there was an unsuccessful attempt to organize the Zionist movement; it was finally created in 1925.
+Liberals, Revisionist, Religious, and Poalei Zion each founded their own organizations.
+As early as 1935 the Organización Sionsita Sefaradi (Sepharadic Zionist Organization) was established.
 Women’s participation in the Zionist movement concentrated on social and cultural activities; Zionism became the springboard from which women established an important network of philanthropic organizations.

 However, women’s main organizational framework in the institutional building process was that of aid societies.
 Most were comprised of women from the Ashkenazi sector, beginning with the Comité de Damas (Women’s Committee) in 1932.
 The same year saw the creation of the Froyen Farein (Women’s Union), devoted to assisting needy Jews.
 The Damas Pioneras (Pioneer Women), founded in 1935 by Sophie Udin, expanded its activities to tend to the diverse needs of poor Jewish and non-Jewish families.
 It later became Na’amat, which today is composed of eighteen groups and has a strong presence in Mexican hospitals and schools.
 The Women’s Union of Monte Sinai founded the Bikur Cholim in 1936, oriented mainly to assisting the sick.
 The next to be established, in 1938, was the Women’s International Zionist Organization (WIZO), which became a strong, modern organization, devoting itself to diverse areas of social assistance and educational support and maintaining a wide range of educational and cultural activities.

-Scarcity of resources required Jewish women to work at their husband or father’s side, thus sharing the responsibilities of generating family income.
+Scarcity of resources required Jewish women to work at their husbands or fathers’ sides, thus sharing the responsibilities of generating family income.
 Women worked in millinery, as seamstresses, selling at stalls in the local markets, or with their husbands in their small shops.
 When upward social mobility occurred, women became confined to their private spaces as housewives.
 The redefinition of their roles was expressed by identifying the strengthening of the home and maternal chores as a privileged feminine sphere.

-While the family remains the main source of demographic, economic and cultural reproduction, significant changes are evident.
-62 percent of the Mexican Jewish population over fifteen years old is married; three percent are divorced and four percent widowed.
+While the family remains the main source of demographic, economic, and cultural reproduction, significant changes are evident.
+Sixty-two percent of the Mexican Jewish population over fifteen years old is married; three percent are divorced, and four percent widowed.
 The figures for Jewish women show a shift in the traditional family pattern.
-Of those between the ages of fifteen to twenty-four, 79.4 percent are single and twenty percent married.
+Of those between the ages of fifteen and twenty-four, 79.4 percent are single and twenty percent married.
 Fertility rates are dropping in all communities; women aged sixty-five and over had an average of 3.5 children, while those between 33 and 34 have 2.4.
 Today, the overall rate for the entire community is 2.7.
 Maguen David has a higher rate (3.6), followed by Monte Sinai (3.1).